Ministers ‘dragging feet’ on forcing killers to court as Letby to skip sentencing

 All refused to appear in court for sentencing, with their punishments being handed down in their absence.

-Olivia’s mother Cheryl Korbel called for the law to be changed to make sure criminals are forced to appea, saying Cashman’s absence was “like a kick in the teeth”.
+Olivia’s mother Cheryl Korbel called for the law to be changed to make sure criminals are forced to appear, saying Cashman’s absence was “like a kick in the teeth”.

 After Letby indicated she would not attend, Labour’s Mr Reed insisted change was needed.